WebucatorTraining/ssis-55321A/L04-common-tasks-HighLevel.md

 3. Add an ADO.NET project connection manager to the AdventureWorksDW database.
 4. Create a new package named **Data Profiling** in the **Ch4LabEx1** project that you created in Exercise 1.
 If you did not complete exercise 1, you can use the solution located at **Chapter 04 Common Tasks\Labs\Answers\Ch4LabEx1**.
-5. Add a `Data Profiling Task` to the control flow that uses a new file connection as the destination.
+5. Add a <code class="nocopy">Data Profiling Task</code> to the control flow that uses a new file connection as the destination.
  If the task is run multiple times, the existing data should be overwritten.
 Configure four profile requests as described in the following steps.
 6. Configure a **Candidate Key Profile Request** with the following settings: